nickmmark/ecmo-calculations/README.md

 # ecmo-calculations
-Extracorporeal membrane oxygenation (ECMO) calculations
+A set of web-based apps for Extracorporeal membrane oxygenation (ECMO) calculations

 ## Flow/pressure drop across ECMO cannulas
 Blood flow throw an ECMO circuit is typically limited by the cannula.
 Flow and pressure is determined by the [Hagen-Pousille equation](https://en.wikipedia.org/wiki/Hagen%E2%80%93Poiseuille_equation), whereby flow/pressure drop is proportional to fourth power of inner canulla diameter and inversely proportional to cannula length: